-According to article 36 of Regulation (EU) no. 1215/2012 of the European Parliament and of the Council, of 21 December (Brussels I Regulation recast), the judgments rendered by the courts of another EU member state are automatically enforceable in Portugal, without any special procedure being required.
-Likewise, pursuant to article 39 of the same regulation, a judgment given in an EU member state, which is enforceable in that EU member state, shall be enforceable in Portugal without any declaration of enforceability being required.
+According to article 36 of the recast Brussels I Regulation (EU) No. 1215/2012 of the European Parliament and of the European Council, of 21 December, the judgments rendered by the courts of another EU member state are automatically enforceable in Portugal without any special procedure being required.
+Likewise, pursuant to article 39 of the same regulation, a judgment given in an EU member state that is enforceable in that EU member state shall be enforceable in Portugal without any declaration of enforceability being required.

-In what concerns the decisions rendered by courts of non-EU countries - which is the case for New York court judgments - the Portuguese Code of Civil Procedure provides that their enforceability is dependent upon prior review and confirmation by the competent Portuguese court.
-This assessment is carried out in accordance with a specific procedure set forth in articles 978-985 of said Code.
-The party wishing to recognise a foreign judgment, namely to have it enforced in Portugal, shall provide the original of the judgment duly authenticated or a copy duly certified of the same.
-If the judgment is not in Portuguese, the requesting party shall also provide a duly-certified translation in this language.
-Once the application for recognition is filed, together with the documents identified above, the opposing party is summoned to, within 15 days, submit its opposition.
+As regards the decisions rendered by courts of non-EU countries - which is the case for New York court judgments - the Portuguese Code of Civil Procedure provides that their enforceability is dependent upon prior review and confirmation by the competent Portuguese court.
+This assessment is carried out in accordance with a specific procedure set forth in articles 978-985 of that code.
+The party wishing to recognise a foreign judgment, namely to have it enforced in Portugal, shall provide the original of the judgment duly authenticated or a duly certified copy thereof.
+If the judgment is not in Portuguese, the requesting party shall also provide a duly certified translation into Portuguese.
+Once the application for recognition is filed together with the documents identified above, the opposing party is summoned to submit its opposition within 15 days.
 The trial is conducted pursuant to the rules applicable to appeals.

 Portugal ratified the 1958 New York Convention on 18 October 1994.
-However, pursuant to article 1 (3) of the Convention, Portugal entered a reservation stating that the same shall only apply in cases where the arbitral awards were rendered in the territory of States bound by the Convention.
+However, pursuant to article 1(3) of this convention, Portugal entered a reservation stating that the same shall only apply in cases where the arbitral awards were rendered in the territory of states bound by this convention.

-Without prejudice to the mandatory provisions of the New York Convention as well as to other treaties or conventions that bind the Portuguese State, arbitral awards issued in arbitrations seated abroad shall only be effective in Portugal if they are recognised by the competent Portuguese state courts.
+Without prejudice to the mandatory provisions of the 1958 New York Convention as well as to other treaties or conventions that bind the Portuguese state, arbitral awards issued in arbitrations seated abroad shall only be effective in Portugal if they are recognised by the competent Portuguese state courts.
 Nevertheless, Portuguese courts are generally favourable to the recognition and enforcement of foreign arbitration awards.